Care and maintenance

 • Wickerwork breaks easily if it dries out too much.
 It must therefore be kept soft and flexible with soapy water on a regular basis.

-We offer soap for cleaning rattan furniture in our shop.
+We offer soap for cleaning rattan furniture in our store.

 Stone

-Please always refer first to the manufacturer's care instructions that may have been provided with your furniture.
+Please always refer first to the manufacturer's care instructions, which may be supplied with your piece of furniture.

 CLEANING AND CARE OF MARBLE, GRANITE AND OTHER NATURAL STONES

-Granite, marble and limestone are natural materials (natural stone) with very different colours and structures.
-Sand holes, glass veins and cavities can occur in the surface.
+Granite, marble and limestone are natural materials (natural stone) with very different colors and structures.
+There may be sand holes, glass veins and cavities in the surface.

 DAILY CLEANING

-1. Dissolve 2-3 tablespoons of fine soap flakes in 1 litre of hot water and stir until a foam forms.
+1. Dissolve 2-3 tablespoons of fine soap flakes in 1 liter of hot water and stir until a foam forms.

 3. Leave on for 5 minutes without it drying out, so that as much soap as possible is absorbed.